 - Student Services and Access/Accessibility levels

-The standards also establishes a process to review existing courses to ensure they align to established minimum standards.
+The standards also establish a process to review existing courses to ensure they align to established minimum standards.
 The process additionally provides an on-going review cycle that will provide faculty opportunities for:

 - Internal peer review

-The QOI standards are also aligned with the work of the Faculty Senate subcommittee on online facilitation standard, as well as information provided in the Faculty Evaluation Handbook.
+The QOI standards are also aligned with guidelines produced by the Faculty Senate subcommittee, Workgroup On Online Facilitation Standards (WOOFS), as well as information provided in the Faculty Evaluation Handbook.
 (Read the WOOFS Best Practices in Online Facilitation Guidelines.)

 Why establish these standards?